NJCsih/polytope/readme.md

 - (x) Install new ram

 - ( ) Make this installed via nix: https://addons.mozilla.org/en-US/firefox/addon/complete-black-theme-for-firef/

+- (x) nvim -- I'm gonna keep working on it, but I'm very happy wiht it currently.
+-- Making progress, slowly s
+-- Also still need to work out how to make jdtls not complain if no dir root is found :/

 * Fixes that would be nice:
 - ( ) Add battery into pfetch, make pfetch not query packages